MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/roadmap-for-developing-wfp-callout-drivers.md

 -   Step 9: Create a driver package for your WFP callout driver.

-    For more information, see [Providing a Driver Package](/windows-hardware/drivers) and [Callout Driver Installation](callout-driver-installation.md).
+    For more information, see [Providing a Driver Package](../install/driver-packages.md) and [Callout Driver Installation](callout-driver-installation.md).

 -   Step 10: Sign and distribute your WFP callout driver.

     The final step is to sign (optional) and distribute the driver.
 If your driver meets the quality standards that are defined for the [Windows Hardware Lab Kit (HLK)](/windows-hardware/test/hlk/), you can distribute it through the Microsoft Windows Update program.
-For more information about how to distribute a driver, see [Distributing a Driver](/windows-hardware/drivers).
+For more information about how to distribute a driver, see [Get started with the hardware submission process](../dashboard/get-started-dashboard-submissions.md).

 These are the basic steps.
 Additional steps might be necessary based on the needs of your individual driver.